A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Materials and Methods

 YOLOv11 represents the most recent advancement in the YOLO family, developed by Ultralytics as a more sophisticated yet efficient model.
 It extends the versatility of YOLO by supporting multiple computer vision tasks, including object detection, instance segmentation, and pose estimation, while maintaining strong performance relative to its size \citep{khanam2024yolov11overviewkeyarchitectural}.
 Built upon the YOLOv8 architecture, YOLOv11 introduces two key innovations.
 The C2PSA (Cross Stage Partial with Spatial Attention) block enables the model to focus on the most relevant regions of an image, thereby improving its ability to detect small and occluded objects.
 Meanwhile, the C3k2 (Cross Stage Partial with 3 Convolutions and 2 Kernels) block reduces computational complexity while preserving rich feature representations, making the model more efficient without compromising accuracy.

 Ultralytics maintains the YOLO family of models and provides open-source implementations of the versions they primarily developed, such as YOLOv8 and YOLOv11.
 In practice, YOLO models present a tradeoff between model size and reliability.
 Although they are widely applicable across various computer vision tasks, our study focuses specifically on their object detection capabilities.
 To capture the balance between performance and computational efficiency, we selected the ``n'', ``s'', and ``m'' variants of each model.
-Among these, shown in Table~\ref{tab:models}, YOLOv8m is the largest, with 25.84 million parameters, while YOLOv9t is the smallest, with only 1.94 million parameters.
-As discussed in earlier sections, each version incorporates different techniques for gradient flow, optimization, and image processing.
-By testing performance across a wide range of architectural variations and model sizes, we aim to provide deeper insights that support informed decision-making when selecting YOLO models for deer detection tasks.
+Among these, YOLOv8m is the largest, with 25.84 million parameters, while YOLOv9t is the smallest, with only 1.94 million parameters (see Table~\ref{tab:models}).
+Each version incorporates different techniques for gradient flow, optimization, and image processing.
+By testing performance across a wide range of architectural variations and model sizes, we will provide deeper insights that support informed decision-making when selecting YOLO models for deer detection tasks.